lipan6461188/GAP/README.md

 ## Notice

-Complete stability information in doc/Introduction.html
+Complete documentation is in doc/Introduction.html

 ## Authors